WOODSTOCK AIR Program

-- accommodations at a residence located within walking distance from CPW and the center of Woodstock’s business district
+- accommodations with large studio at the Artist House located within walking distance from CPW and the center of Woodstock’s business district

 - 24/7 access to CPW’s workspace facilities, including darkroom, digital lab (large format printers, flatbed and dedicated film scanners), and library